neifors/neifors/README.md

     2017 - 2020 --> I moved to England searching for better opportunities.
 I've been learning and improving my english while working as a chef.
 But most of all I've been saving money to keep going with my studies.

-    2020 - 2021 --> Finally, I started to study again, and that's what I'm currently doing. 👣
+    2020... --> Finally, I started to study again, and that's what I'm currently doing. 👣

-    ### I really want to start working in this job market as I am passionate about what I do
+    ### I really want to start working in tech as I am passionate about what I do
     ## IF YOU WANT IT, GO FOR IT

 - 📫 How to reach me: